tomjoht/tomjoht.github.io/_docs/ai/docapis_oxygenxml_positron_assistant.md

 (Note: I just pulled this paragraph randomly from the OpenAI documentation [here](https://platform.openai.com/docs/introduction/key-concepts).)

-Dissatisfied with the definition's clarity, you select the text and click **Improve Readability** in the AI Positron Assistant pane**:**
+Dissatisfied with the definition's clarity, you select the text and click **Improve Readability** in the AI Positron Assistant pane:

 <figure><img style="border: 1px solid #dedede"  src="{{site.api_media}}/positronreadabilityb.png" alt="The general workflow with Positron" /><figcaption>The general workflow with Positron is to select text, then choose an action in the left AI Positron Assistant pane</figcaption></figure>